Engaging Vitality - Intermediate level class: Mid-space and Ignition

 Ignition is also closely related to the Mid-space and its dynamics.
 So a basic understanding of the Mid-space and the ability to palpate the Mid-space is crucial here at this stage.

-In this seminar we will learn:
+In this seminar you will learn:

 How the Mid-space is perceived from TEAM and Inner Cultivation traditions.

-How we can palpate the Mid-space.
+How we can palpate the Mid-space, how we can palpate healthy and pathological manifestations.

 How we can improve the free flow in and openness of the Mid-space.